SOFware/reissue/README.md

     # your special versioning logic
   end

   # Optional: The file to update with the new version number.
+Defaults to "CHANGELOG.md".
   task.changelog_file = "path/to/CHANGELOG.md"

   # Optional: Whether to commit the changes automatically.
 Defaults to true.